spring-projects/spring-boot/docs/howto.md

 that the data is already there, so there would be no need to prevent the application from running, for instance.

+### Spring Batch

+If you are using Spring Batch then it comes pre-packaged with SQL initialization scripts for most popular database platforms.
+Spring Boot will detect your database type, and execute those scripts by default, and in this case will switch the fail fast setting to false (errors are logged but do not prevent the application from starting).
+This is because the scripts are known to be reliable and generally do not contain bugs, so errors are ignorable, and ignoring them makes the scripts idempotent.
+You can switch off the initialization explicitly using `spring.batch.initializer.enabled=false`.

 ### Higher Level Migration Tools

 Spring Boot works fine with higher level migration tools